Point Lookout: a free weekly publication of Chaco Canyon Consulting

 This comes about, in part, because of a cognitive bias known as shared information bias, which causes group members to discuss what all group members know already.
 They're less inclined to discuss what only a few group members know.
 The effect is more marked when there's a sense of urgency, or when group members are uncomfortable with ambiguity or lack of consensus.
 The effect is less marked when the group, as a whole, is concerned with decision quality.
 Sharing knowledge about the shared information bias is one way of mitigating its effects.

 The human mind is endlessly inventive.
 Of the many more ways to miss the obvious, I'm sure I've missed some that are obvious.
-First in this series Go to top Top Next issue: Workplace Memes Next Issue
+Missing the Obvious: I First issue in this series Go to top Top Next issue: Workplace Memes Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!